 This homemade kettle corn recipe comes together in about 10 minutes start-to-finish.

 1. Heat oil in pan.
-Heat canola oil and butter to a large pan.
+Heat canola oil and butter in a large saucepan.

 2. Sprinkle in corn kernels.
 Add the popcorn kernels, then sprinkle the sugar over the top of the kernels.